-EXPERT You can wield your weapon to block and parry attacks.
+Parry attacks.
 Your bonus to Defense increases to +2 while fighting in this style.

 MASTER You know how to fight several enemies at once.
 Opponents making melee attacks against you never gain a bonus on their attack rolls for outnumbering you.